2/20/2025

 Mitchell Krebs

-Yeah, Mike.
-Thanks, Mike.
-I think it's a little bit of both, actually, but Mick can give you a little more detail.
+Yeah, thanks, Mike.
+I think it's a little bit of both, actually.
+But Mick can give you a little more detail.

 speaker

 Yeah, absolutely.
-The main driver behind that really is though that momentum player that I talked about.
-We get those residual ounces over a long period, particularly with silver because the leach curves for gold are much faster as you know, but silver takes a little bit longer.
-Because of the size fractions that we saw through last year, the momentum and the leach curves for that contribution through 2025 just build up throughout the year.
-So you see that momentum build through Q1, Q2 and into the back end of the year as we continue to feed those lower, better size fractions to the heap leach pad.
+So the main driver behind that really is, though, that momentum play that I talked about.
+So we get those residual ounces over a long period, particularly with silver, right, because the leech curves for gold are much faster, as you know, but silver takes a little bit longer.
+And because of the size fractions that we saw through last year, The momentum and the leach curves for that contribution through 2025 just build up throughout the year.
+So you see that momentum build through Q1, Q2 and into the back end of the year as we continue to feed those lower bedder size fractions to the heap leach pad.
 There is a bit of weather and obviously loading rates during those adverse weather conditions also impact that.
-Typically in what open pit mines at Warfand and Rochester, a little bit trickier in Q1, but overall that's the main key reason.

 speaker